cdnbye/hlsjs-p2p-engine/README.md

 ## Getting Started
 #### Quick Start Demo
 Put the [quick-start.html](demo/quick-start.html) in your web page, run it.
-Wait for a few seconds，then open the same page from another browser(the receiver).
+Wait for a few seconds，then open the same page from another browser.
 Now you have a direct P2P connection between two browsers without plugin!
 The first web peer will serve as a seed, if no one else in the same channel.
 #### Integrate to Your Hls.js Project
 Simply replace the hls.js script tag like: